 The Barefoot Investor Review

 Different people need different books at different times.
 Maybe you have your own financial system already.
 Or no debt left.
 But wherever you are in your journey, reading a new finance book once or twice a year will usually make you rethink your strategy.
 That in itself has value.
-And maybe The Barefoot Investor will do exactly that for you in 2018.
+And maybe The Barefoot Investor will do exactly that for you.

 - Which two mindset shifts you should make before starting to tackle your finances head on